Digichem-Project/digichem-core/doc/sphinx/source/running/tutorial.rst

 For example, to change the multiplicity of 'Benzene' in the above example, first move the cursor with the arrow keys to the ``mult:1`` widget for the 'Benzene' row.
 Then, the old multiplicity can be removed used the backspace key, and a new multiplicity can be typed.

+The three widgets in the right-most column of the coordinate table can be used to control the position of each row.
+These widgets are buttons, which can be readily identified by the angle brackets surrounding the text of the button (eg, ``< Button >``).
+Buttons can be 'clicked' or 'activated' by first selecting them with the cursor and then pressing 'enter' (or 'space').
+In this case, the ``<

 New input coordinate files can also be loaded at this point using the 'Add new here' widget.
 This widget is a button, which can be readily identified by the angle brackets surrounding the text of the button (eg, ``< Button >``).
 Buttons can be 'clicked' or 'activated' by first selecting them with the cursor and then pressing 'enter' (or 'space').